NHSDigital/nhs-app-api/README.md

 # Pre-Requisites

 The web app is currently running and accessible via localhost.
-If you are planning to use an emulator on windows, this must be done using docker-toolbox and the port forwarding script found in the dev-utils repo.
+If you are planning to use an emulator on windows, this must be done using [docker-toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) and the port forwarding script found in the [nhsonline-dev-utils repo](https://git.nhschoices.net/nhsonline/nhsonline-dev-utils).

 # Building